On this page

 - Physics.RaycastAll, Mesh.vertices, GetComponents, etc.

-High GPU usage results in low framerate, drains battery faster and the game is perceived as "running slow".
+High GPU usage results in low framerate, drains battery faster and the game/content is perceived as "running slow".

 For mobile: The project has too much overdraw